Big-Life-Lab/PHES-ODM/metadata.md

 ## Instrument

-Instruments that are used for measures in `WWMeaure` and `SiteMeasure`.
+Instruments that are used for measures in `WWMeasure` and `SiteMeasure`.
 The assay method for viral measurement are described in `AssayMethod`.

 -   **instrumentID**: (Primary key) Unique identifier for the assay method.